 So you’ve just received your very first tin of Matcha green tea.
 You carefully open the sealed pouch inside, and whiff—a cloud of fine green dust floats to meet your nose.
 You get a hint of the tea’s fresh, earthy aroma.
 It's been said that Earth without art is just ‘eh,’ (think about it for a second), so you want to approach preparing your Matcha with an artful understanding.

-There are several ways to prepare Matcha: three main ways to drink your tea (two traditional styles and a “to-go” method) and countless contemporary variations ranging from café lattes and hot chocolate, to baking and cooking your tea into countless recipes (stay tuned!).
+There are several ways to prepare a matcha beverage: three main ways to drink your tea (two traditional styles and a “to-go” method), and countless contemporary variations ranging from café lattes and hot chocolate, to baking and cooking your tea into countless recipes.

-First, measure out or sift 1.5 chashaku spoonfuls of Matcha into your chawan or latte bowl.
+First, measure out or sift 1.5 chashaku spoonfuls (2g, or 1/2-1 teaspoon) of Matcha into your chawan or latte bowl.
 Miso soup bowls or rice bowls work as well—you can use any wide-set dish that you can sip from comfortably.

-Boil your water to 175ºF.
+Heat your water to 175ºF.
 Pour just enough over the powder to slightly wet it, and use your chasen to make a paste and remove remaining clumps if you haven’t sifted them out.
+This step is called koicha.

 Step back, admire your handiwork, and appreciate the way the Matcha looks in your artisan chawan.
 You just created a masterpiece!
-You’ll probably even want to snap a few photos and upload them to Instagram and Facebook to share how beautiful your Matcha looks—if you can wait long enough, that is.
+You’ll probably even want to snap a few photos and upload them to Instagram to share how beautiful your matcha looks—if you can wait long enough, that is.
 Go ahead and take a sip.
 Enjoy your Matcha moment.

 On the Go?